What is meant by the term “individual with a disability”?

-Do I have to register with AAS to get a HPX activity waiver?
+Do I have to register with AAS to get an HPX activity waiver?

 I was registered with AAS but took a few semesters off.
 Do I need to bring new documentation in again or have another intake?

-AAS keeps documentation from registered students (students approved for accommodations) for seven years after their last office contact, semester completed, withdrawal and/or graduation.
-After seven years, information is shredded.
-If you have not been in attendance for more than seven years, you will need to provide updated documentation and submit a new request for accommodations through an Accommodation Intake Form.
-For students who have been in attendance during the last seven years it is recommend that you meet with the Director to discuss office policy/procedure changes and learn ways that the office can best assist you.
-Depending on the disability, a documentation update may be requested to determine current educational impact of the disability.
+AAS keeps documentation from registered students (students approved for accommodations) for five years after their last official contact, semester completed, withdrawal, and/or graduation.
+After five years, information is shredded.
+If you have not been in attendance for more than five years, you will need to provide updated documentation and submit a new request for accommodations through an Accommodation Intake Form.
+For students who have been in attendance during the last five years, it is recommended that you meet with the Director to discuss office policy/procedure changes and learn ways that the office can best assist you.
+Depending on the disability, a documentation update may be requested to determine the current educational impact of the disability.

 How do I resolve service delivery problems?